Ford Transit Connect Review 2025: Price, specs & load capacity

 "The Transit Connect is car-sized, car-derived and, you’ll be surprised to hear, drives like a car, too.
 It’s unremarkable when judged by car standards, but for a van, it feels alert and lively, comfortable enough for a whole day of zipping about, and confidence inspiring and stable at high speeds."

-Ford Transit Connect Review 2024: side profile
+Ford Transit Connect Review: side profile

-We tried the lesser-powered diesel engine in the short-wheelbase L1, which has enough torque for nippy progress around town and just about enough grunt to get up to motorway speeds, but this was with an empty load bay – if you’ve got serious weight in the back then the gruntier diesel would be worth checking out.
+Initially, we tried the lesser-powered diesel engine in the short-wheelbase L1, which has enough torque for nippy progress around town and just about enough grunt to get up to motorway speeds, but this was with an empty load bay – if you’ve got serious weight in the back then the gruntier diesel would be worth checking out.
 The manual gearbox is light and direct, and only available with the less powerful engine.

 There are two diesel options in the Ford Transit Connect.
 Both use a 2.0-litre EcoBlue engine.
 The lower-powered model has 102PS and 280Nm, driving the front wheels through a six-speed manual gearbox, which gives it a leisurely unloaded 0-62mph time of 14 seconds dead.

 General refinement in the Transit Connect is rather good, keeping road noise and wind noise to a minimum.
 The diesel engine can be rather loud and clattery though, especially when you work it hard.
 As it’s not particularly powerful, that could be quite often.
+With a decent electric-only range, the Connect PHEV can be far more relaxing when its 1.5-litre petrol engine shuts off and the motor/battery take over.

 While the Transit Connect hasn’t been tested by safety organisation Euro NCAP, the Tourneo Connect – which is the passenger car version of the van – has.
 Well, sort of – EuroNCAP actually tested a VW Caddy, deeming the two similar enough for the scores to be carried across.
 The Caddy scored the maximum five stars in 2021, with solid scores across the various criteria, and pretty much everything that the experts said about the VW can be applied here, too.